 The Company's benefit from income taxes consists primarily of provision for federal taxes and local taxes in the United States as well as foreign taxes.
-As the Company plans to expand the scale and scope of its international business activities, any changes in the United States and foreign taxation of such activities may increase the Company's overall provision for income taxes in the future.
+Any changes in the United States and foreign taxation of our activities may increase the Company's overall provision for income taxes in the future.